denisa-ms/adx-analytics-fabric/docs/workshop.md

 ![alt text](assets/fabric28-3.png)
 Paste the event hub connection string into the notebook to generate synthetic events
 ![alt text](assets/fabric28-4.png)
-Run the notebook's cells to generate "fake" impressions and clicks events and stream them to our event hubs
+Run the notebook's cells to generate "fake" impressions and clicks events and stream them to our event hub
 ![alt text](assets/fabric28-5.png)
 ## Eventstream
 Create an eventstream to stream events from event hub to our KQL DB